Have a Green Thumb?

 Come plant in a garden that unites through the border!

-* tending to native flora within binational circles that connect through the border wall
+Tending to and learning about native flora within binational circles that connect through the border wall

 Contact Dan Watman for more info!